 It is probably true that education and schools change as time goes on.
 Nowadays, although differences exist in the educational systems of China and those of the western world, they share many things in common.
 But what did children in ancient China learn and how did they learn?
-Back to the time when countries were still isolated by physical distance and English was not a popular world language as it is today, education in China was completely different from education today.
+Back to the time when countries were still isolated by physical distance and English was not a popular world language as it is today, elementary education in China was completely different from education today.

 A brief history of schools in China

 Pictographic characters were invented in China in about 3000 B.C.
 This also marks the beginning of school education.
 Back then, education was provided only by the government.
 Two thousand years later, Confucius, one of the earliest and the greatest teacher in China, pushed education a step forward.
 He valued education a lot and taught many students who later became highly influential in their fields.
 The ideas about education he proposed and practiced, such as “teach students in accordance with their aptitude” and “make no social distinctions in teaching” are still of significance for today.